Controlling Saturation in DaVinci Resolve: A Fresh Look

 One of the curses of being a long-time user of a piece of software is that habits you establish early in your mastery tend to outlive their usefulness.
 It’s not very often any of us take a fresh new look at doing our mundane tasks.
 For me, one such ‘mundane task’ is dealing with excessive saturation.

 I have a ‘Desaturation’ PowerGrade that I’ve been using for years

-It’s a simple HSL qualifier which selects the most over-saturated pixels, and desaturates them – bringing them into ‘legal’ (and usually, more life-like) range.
+It’s a simple HSL qualifier that selects the most over-saturated pixels and desaturates them – bringing them into ‘legal’ (and usually, more life-like) range.

 But there’s a User Interface convention in Resolve’s HSL Qualifier that has been bugging me from Day 1

 In this Insight, you’ll learn what that UI annoyance is… and how I’ve recently thrown away my old habit for dealing with desaturation—and why I think this new approach is much better.